The Lean Change Agent

 Coach your Coaches' Coaches

-Question: In any organization, where are the leaders that most influence the success or failure of your "lean culture"?
+Question: In any organization, where are the leaders with the greatest influence for the success or failure of your "lean culture"?

 Answer: Your front-line Coaches' Coaches